danbenton/aws_cloud_dev/5_Serverless.md

 # Step Functions
 **Step Functions:**
 - Allows you to visualize and test your serverless applications
 - Provides a graphical console to arrange and visualize the components of your application as a series of steps.
-This makes it simple to bjuild and run multistep applications.
+This makes it simple to build and run multistep applications.
-- Automatically triggers and trackes each step, and retries when there are errors, so your application executes in order and as expected.
+- Automatically triggers and tracks each step, and retries when there are errors, so your application executes in order and as expected.
 - Logs the state of each step, so when things do go wrong, you can diagnose and debug problems quickly.
 ## Exam Tips
 - Great way to visualize your serverless application